Research Projects – Controlled Environment Agriculture (NEMALI Lab)

 Research Projects

-We are currently testing effects of different light spectra on vitamin A and vitamin K levels in leafy greens.
+We are currently testing the effects of different light spectra on vitamin A and vitamin K levels in leafy greens.
 The goal of the project is to improve ‘crop value’ by increasing healthy nutrients while maintaining crop productivity

-2. Develop Best Practices for Producing E.coli-free Lettuce in Indoor and Greenhouse Hydroponic Production:
+3. Develop Best Practices for Producing E.coli-free Lettuce in Indoor and Greenhouse Hydroponic Production:

 The goal of the project is to utilize UV sterilization and water sanitization approaches to produce E.coli-free lettuce in indoor and greenhouse production.
 The project is a collaborative effort between our lab and Dr. Amanda Deering from Food Science Department at Purdue.
 The research is funded by USDA SCBG.

-3. Develop Affordable and Efficient Hydroponic/Aeroponic Production Systems
+4. Develop Affordable and Efficient Hydroponic/Aeroponic Production Systems

-4. Smart Sensors for Monitoring Plants
+5. Smart Sensors for Monitoring Plants

 We are developing novel technologies that allow greenhouse growers to use smartphones monitor several plant traits of economic value include size, area, number of flowers, height, damage area, nitrogen stress, and shelf-life.
-Funding for the project is provided by Horticulture Research Institute, American Floral Endowement, and Fred Gloeckner Foundation.

-The project tested different supplemental lighting, spectral composition, rootzone heating, production systems, recycling techniques, and varieties of lettuce to develop guidelines for maximizing productivity of hydroponic lettuce production during different months of the year in the US Midwest.
-The project was funded by USDA SCBG.
+The project researches different supplemental lighting, spectral composition, rootzone heating, production systems, recycling techniques, and varieties of lettuce to develop guidelines for maximizing productivity of hydroponic lettuce production during different months of the year in the US Midwest in greenhouse systems.
+For indoor production systems, the project tested different LED light spectra, commercial fixtures, and lettuce varieties for maximizing crop productivity and optimizing electrical energy use in production.

 Controlled Environment Agriculture (NEMALI Lab) - Horticulture & Landscape Architecture, 625 Agriculture Mall, West Lafayette, IN 47907